Chris Burden, Light of Reason

 Light of Reason was made possible through a special museum endowment committed solely to the acquisition of works of art.

-More information on Burden's installation can be found in the University's press release or by visiting our Frequently Asked Questions page.
+More information on Burden's installation can be found on our Frequently Asked Questions page.
 If you would like to host a formal event or performance at Light of Reason, please fill out our event request form and someone will be in touch to discuss guidelines for use and event logistics.
-You can find images of the various stages of the sculpture's installation by visiting the Rose Art Museum's Instagram feed.